wdporter/i-am-that-vuepress/73-the-death-of-the-mind-is-the-birth-of-wisdom/readme.md

 **Q:**&ensp;I am an inference to others, but not to myself.

 **M:**&ensp;So am I. An inference to you, but not to myself.
-I know myself by beïng myself.
-As you know yourself to be a man by beïng one.
+I know myself by being myself.
+As you know yourself to be a man by being one.
 You do not keep on reminding yourself that you are a man.
 It is only when your humanity is questioned that you assert it.
 Similarly, I know that I am all.
 I do not need to keep on repeating, “I am all, I am all”.
 Only when you take me to be a